Ayacucho FC

 Ayacucho Fútbol Club, more popularly known as Ayacucho, is a Peruvian professional football club located in Ayacucho, Peru.
-The club won a Second Division title in 2006, and as Inti Gas, the club finished as runner-up in 2008.
-The club currently participates in the Peruvian Primera División, after being reinstated by winning a judicial battle against the Peruvian Football Federation.
+The club finished as runner-up in the Second Division in 2008.
+The club currently participates in the Liga 2.

 History

 Beginnings

-Ayacucho FC, then known as Olímpico San Luis, was promoted to the Second Division in 2000.
-The following year they changed the club name to Olímpico Somos Peru.
-In 2004 they won the Second Division and played in the finals of the Copa Perú to gain promotion, however they lost to Deportivo Municipal in the quarter-finals.
-Beginning in 2006, they officially changed their name to Olímpico Aurora Miraflores.

-Real Loreto

-In 2007, the club moved their home ground to Iquitos in order to increase their fanbase, and was renamed as Real Loreto FC.
-They failed to gain a large amount of support from Iquitos and for 2008 they returned to Lima.
+Founded in 2008 as Club Inti Gas Deportes Ayacucho, the club took over from Olímpico Somos Perú, which was then playing in the Second division.
+Under the guidance of Colombian coach Édgar Ospina, they reached the top flight as runners-up in the second division.

 Inti Gas

 Inti Gas Deportes, before playing against Sporting Cristal in 2009.

 In 2008, the club received sponsorship from the gas provider Inti Gas.
 They relocated to Huamanga, Ayacucho but they decided to play their home games in Ica because another Second Division team already had their home ground in Ayacucho and security issues that have risen.
 They were runners-up of the 2008 Second Division and were promoted to the 2009 First Division.
 Ayacucho has recently sought to permanently keep the club in its city.